Best 29 Things to Do in Guanajuato Mexico + Tips from a Local

 Duration: 4 hrs

-This fun horse ride will take you to experience a full immersion in the local culture while enjoy the beautiful natural surroundings of Guanajuato.
+This fun horseback ride will take you to experience a full immersion in the local culture while enjoy the beautiful natural surroundings of Guanajuato.

 You will learn a lot about the work of soil restoration, reforestation and forest care in general with the help of a local guide from the community.